11ty/11ty-website/src/docs/deployment.md

 ## Persisting Cache

 The `.cache` folder is used by the [Eleventy Fetch plugin](/docs/plugins/fetch/) (and [Eleventy Image](/docs/plugins/image/#advanced-caching-options-for-remote-images)) to avoid repeating costly network requests.
-Typically this folder will be empty when you start a build, because you _definitely are [**not** checking in your `.cache` folder to `git`](/docs/plugins/fetch/#installation) (right?)_.
+On your hosting provider’s build server, this folder will typically be empty when you start a build, because you _definitely are [**not** checking in your `.cache` folder to `git`](/docs/plugins/fetch/#installation) (right?)_.

-Some Jamstack providers have additional features to persist this folder between builds to re-use your cache. here are a few of these:
+Some Jamstack providers have additional features to persist this folder between builds, re-useing the cache and speeding up build times.
+Here are a few of these:

 * **CloudCannon**: use [Preserved paths](https://cloudcannon.com/documentation/articles/caching-specific-folders-to-reduce-build-times/#preserved-paths).
 [Tutorial on YouTube](https://www.youtube.com/watch?v=ULwVlFMth1U).
 * **Vercel**: zero-configuration support when the [11ty framework is detected](https://vercel.com/docs/deployments/configure-a-build#framework-preset) ([Source](https://github.com/vercel/vercel/blob/20237d4f7b55b0697b57db15636c11204cb0dc39/packages/frameworks/src/frameworks.ts#L363)).